aeternity/aepp-sdk-docs/Sophia.md

 ### hello_world.aes
 ```
 contract MyContract =
-  public function hello_world () = "Hello World"
+  entrypoint hello_world () = "Hello World"

 ```
 ### the anatomy of the hello world contract
 - the contract starts with the keyword `contract`, followed by the name of the contract, in this case `MyContract`.
 - contracts are similar to classes in OO programming, in the sense that they can be inherited from, and contain local state
 - the indentation of the next line indicates that it starts a new block
-- the `public` keyword before the `hello_world` indicates that it can be called from outside the contract
+- the `entrypoint` keyword before the `hello_world` indicates that it can be called from outside the contract
 - the `function` keyword starts the function definition, and the empty parantheses `()` that it takes no parameters
 - the return value of the function is always the literal `"Hello World"`